generalbcy/LiteNetwork/README.md

     // Configures the LiteNetwork context.
     .ConfigureLiteNetwork((context, builder) =>
     {
-        // Adds a LiteServer instance based on the MyTcpServer and ClientUser. builder.AddLiteServer<MyTcpServer, ClientUser>(options =>
+        // Adds a LiteServer instance for the MyTcpServer class. builder.AddLiteServer<MyTcpServer>(options =>
         {
             // This configures the server's LiteServerOptions instance. options.Host = "127.0.0.1";